 Paying the reservation fee and deposit

 When buying a new build, the initial step involves paying a reservation fee.
 This fee secures your chosen property, preventing others from purchasing it.
-Typically, this is a fixed amount, varying depending on the developer and the value of the property.
+This is a fixed amount, varying depending on the developer and the value of the property.

 Post payment, a reservation agreement is signed.
 It outlines the reservation period, during which the price is fixed, granting you time to sort your finances without worrying about price hikes.
-Remember, reservation fees are generally non-refundable, making it crucial to be certain before committing.
+Remember, reservation fees are generally non-refundable.

 The completion date and moving in